 Jeremy is originally from Sumter, South Caroline but now calls Greenville, South Carolina his home.
 In his spare time, you can find him cooking, singing, and exploring all of the new and exciting restaurants in the Upstate.
 During football season you may find Jeremy in Death Valley cheering on those Tigers!

-Bobby is the Director of Performance Management for the New Schools and Accountability Team at the South Carolina Public Charter School District (SCPCSD).
+Bobby is the Director of Quality Assurance for the Charter Development and Accountability Team at the South Carolina Public Charter School District (SCPCSD).
 Responsibilities include implementing a school performance framework to evaluate school academic, financial and organizational components; reviewing charter application submissions, and providing research and data support.
 Prior to joining the SCPCSD, Bobby served as the Title I Team Lead for the Office of Federal and State Accountability at the South Carolina Department of Education Primary tasks included the allocation of federal allocation, monitoring school districts for compliance of applicable federal and state rules and regulations, approving school district Title I educational program applications, and overall business operations of the program.
 Bobby has served in state and local level government since 1994 in financial, budgeting, and educational programming functions.
 He earned his B.S. in Business Administration from Southern Wesleyan University and a Masters of Public Administration from the University of South Carolina.

 Bobby loves playing the guitar, seeing live music, and camping.